RADAR-X: An Interactive Mixed Initiative Planning Interface Pairing Contrastive Explanations and Revised Plan Suggestions

 \subsubsection{The Conflict Sets approach}

 Even though the plan generated using the above compilation utilizes the largest part of the foil, the actions may have different importance to the user; hence, a planner may choose to use parts of the foil that are less important to the user.
 For example, the two actions from the specified foil ({ ADDRESS\_MEDIA\_FIRECHIEF} and { DEPLOY\_SMALL\_ENGINES\_FIRECHIEF\_ADMINFIRE\_BYENG}) that were present in the generated plan may be less preferred by the user than the actions that were discarded ({ SEND\_SOCIAL\_MEDIA\_BYENG\_BYENG} and { DEPLOY\_BIG\_ENGINES\_FIRECHIEF\_MESAFIRE\_BYENG}).
 Thus, to reach the final plan that the user prefers, they might have to engage in recurring interactions.
 This increases the amount of effort the user has to put in to make sure that the planner generates a plan of his/her liking.
 A simple attempt to reduce the cognitive load on the user would be to provide all possible sets of conflicting actions in the specified foil and ask the user to resolve them.
 To find such conflict sets, we employ a systematic breadth-first search in the space of subsets of the foil.
 The idea here is similar to that of the Systematic Strengthening (SysS) approach in \cite{eifler2020new}.
-Starting from the empty set, for each subset of the specified foil, we use the compilation specified in \cite{ramirez2009plan} to compile it into a planning problem and check whether the compiled problem is unsolvable.\footnote{If we forget the need to get optimal conflict sets, we can rely on faster unsolvability tests that are sound but not complete; similar to the one mentioned previously.} If the planning problem is unsolvable, the corresponding subset would be deemed as a conflict set and the user would have to resolve by selecting one action to remove from the subset.
-In the case of singleton subsets, we provide the user with a message that including the action cannot result in a valid completion.
-Note that if the empty set is deemed as a conflict set, it implies that the original planning problem itself was unsolvable.
-Such a case cannot arise in \radarnew~because the start of the interaction (which is based on a proposed plan) ensures that the planning problem is solvable.
-Also, as mentioned earlier, we look to preserve the ordering constraints for now, hence, we do not consider the permutations of a subset; but this can be relaxed as well.
-Once the conflict sets have been resolved by the user, the system can generate a plan that contains the preferred actions specified in the foil (that are also non-conflicting) along with the actions that are not part of any conflict set.
-While this method helps to elicit the user's preferences, the space of the subsets of the foil, even barring permutations, explodes combinatorially; thus, calculating the conflict sets can be expensive.
+Starting from the empty set, for each subset of the specified foil, we use the compilation specified in \cite{ramirez2009plan} to compile it into a planning problem and check whether the compiled problem is unsolvable.\footnote{If we forget the need to get optimal conflict sets, we can rely on faster unsolvability tests similar to the one mentioned previously.} Subsets corresponding to unsolvable problems are presented to the user to resolve them by removing an action from the set.
+As mentioned earlier, we look to preserve the ordering constraints for now, hence, we do not consider the permutations of a subset; but this can be relaxed as well.